phronmophobic/clj-webgpu/README.md

 ## Rationale

 GPUs are much faster for some workloads.
 I want to be able to write programs that run on my mac as well as with nvidia gpus on linux.
 Even running the most basic compute shader with Vulkan is [really gnarly](https://github.com/mcleary/VulkanHpp-Compute-Sample/blob/master/main.cpp).

-However, webgpu is a new cross platform option that is gaining traction and support.
+Webgpu is a new cross platform option that is gaining traction and support.
+Some of the benefits of webgpu vs similar options are:

+- cross platform
+- multiple implementations (dawn, webgpu-native)
+- some compatibility with the web
+- growing ecosystem of tools, technique, documentation, and shaders
+- flexible, high level API

 ## Deps